cfcanaoj/gpuhydro/KHf90openacc/README.md

 # Kelvin-Helmholtz Instability Test

 ## How to copy the source code
-You need an account of [github](https://github.com/).
-Please submit your public key in github site.

-    Host github.com
-         IdentityFile ~/.ssh/id_rsa_git
+First you need the setup for ssh-connection to github (see [the instrcution](../HowToUseGithub.md)).

-After you login the server, `g00.cfca.nao.ac.jp`, follow the instruction.
+After you login the server, `g00.cfca.nao.ac.jp`, perform the following command.

     cd /gwork0/<username>
     git clone git@github.com:cfcanaoj/gpuhydro gpuhydro
     cd gpuhydro/KHf90openaccc